JimmyPesto/nio-smith/docker/README.md

 ### Creating a config file

-Copy `sample.config.yaml` to a file named `config.yaml` inside of the `data` directory.
+Copy `sample.config.yaml` to a file named `config.yaml` inside of the `data/config/` directory.
 Fill it out as you normally would, with a few minor
 differences:

 * The path to the database should reside inside of the data directory.